 Medical malpractice is the failure of a health care provider to treat and care for a patient with a reasonable degree of expertise and compassion.
 If a physician was careless, lacked proper skills or disregarded standardized rules, a jury may find the health care provider negligent.
 If damages resulted from such negligence, monetary compensation may be awarded.
 Hospitals can be liable for the negligence of their employees, including staff nurses and technicians.

 Medical malpractice is common, particularly in hospitals.
 It can occur during various stages of care, during something as complicated as surgery or as simple as the prescribing of drugs.
 In fact, a study by the Institutes of Medicine recently found that medication errors occur on average once a day to every hospital patient, resulting in serious injuries and thousands of patient deaths.

-The Gomez Law Firm has trained attorneys and a wealth of experience in medical malpractice lawsuits.
+Gomez Trial Attorneys has trained attorneys and a wealth of experience in medical malpractice lawsuits.
 We have won a litany of large settlements and verdicts in medical malpractice cases.
 Our medical malpractice attorneys in San Diego employ exhaustive investigation, the latest technology and courtroom experience to insure maximized results.

-The Gomez Law Firm’s attorneys have had impressive legal victories in various types of medical malpractice cases, including the following:
+Gomez Trial Attorneys have had impressive legal victories in various types of medical malpractice cases, including the following: